turinglabsorg/datahub-learn/network-documentation/celo/tutorial/celo-ubeswap-tutorial.md

 </p>

 ## Conclusion
+Ubeswap recently announced that DeFi users will receive rewards for paticipating in DeFi on Ubeswap which makes it the best time to get involved!

-Ubeswap's goal is to increase liquidity on Celo.
-A world where anyone can trade any asset from their phone or browser, without having to rely on decades-old clearinghouse technology or other centralized systems.
+Ubeswap's goal is to increase liquidity for digital assets on Celo.
+A world where anyone can trade any asset from their phone or browser, without having to rely on decades-old clearinghouse technology or other centralized systems is more effective in the long-term.
 This is only possible if people can invest in good assets.
 Ubeswap seeks to bring in liquidity from all of DeFi by harnessing the fast transaction times, high block gas limit, and stablecoin system of Celo.
-Ubeswap recently announced that DeFi users will receive rewards for paticipating in DeFi on Ubeswap which makes it the best time to get involved.

-‍